Quick Setup with Profiles

 Using VeeCode Profiles

-VeeCode DevPortal supports profiles as a convenient way to quickly configure authentication and catalog integration for common Git providers.
-Instead of manually configuring app-config.local.yaml, you can use the VEECODE_PROFILE environment variable and DevPortal will merge specific config elements during start time.
+VeeCode DevPortal supports profiles as a convenient way to quickly configure authentication and catalog integration for common identity providers.
+Instead of manually configuring app-config.local.yaml, you can set the VEECODE_PROFILE environment variable and DevPortal will merge the corresponding pre-built configuration during startup.

 What are Profiles?